This post may contain affiliate links. If you shop from one of our links, we may earn a commission.

 These easy quesadillas can be made with pumpkin puree, sweet potato puree, or butternut squash puree.
 You can also skip it and just go with beans and cheese!
 I make these as half moon shapes since it helps contain the mess a little when feeding these to kids.

 You can double this recipe and use 2 pounds of chicken if desired.
 Just do your best to spread it into an even layer in the instant pot.
 (Note: The nutrition facts will vary based on the bbq sauce that you use.)

 These fluffy pancakes are a yummy way to serve vegetables for breakfast and use up zucchini should you find yourself with extra.
 These can be served plain or with a side of yogurt or applesauce to babies and younger eaters, or with maple syrup—they are very versatile!

 Learn how to make homemade Yogurt Drinks to save money, customize them just for your kids, and make a nutritious breakfast or snack to share with the kids in under 5 minutes.
-See the Notes at the end for the 6 flavor options.
+See the Notes at the end for flavor options.

 The base recipe makes a large amount so you can use it throughout the week.
 Feel free to cut it in half to make less, or just make one serving at a time using the instructions in the NOTES section below.

 The Best 2-Ingredient Pancakes (Baby and Toddler Approved)

 This recipe makes one small batch of super tender 2-Ingredient Pancakes.
 It usually makes 1-2 little-kid-size servings.
 To make more, simply double the recipe.
 These are delicate pancakes with a texture that's sort of custardy like French toast, so be gentle when flipping them.
 See the NOTES at the bottom for the flavor variations.